Intercity Express: Intra-Swiss ICE trains

 These trains, despite being officially notated as ICEs, are more comparable to a Swiss InterRegio or RegioExpress train, calling at small stations like Möhlin or Sissach.
-As common in Switzerland, these trains can be used without paying extra for a supplement.
+As common in Switzerland, these trains can be used without paying a supplement.

 Travel times

 Accidents

 There have been several accidents involving ICE trains.
 The Eschede disaster was the only accident with fatalities inside the train, but other accidents have resulted in major damage to the trainsets involved.

 Eschede disaster

 The ICE accident near Eschede that happened on 3 June 1998 was a severe railway accident.
-Trainset 51, travelling as ICE 884 Wilhelm Conrad Röntgen from Munich to Hamburg, derailed at 200 km/h (124 mph), killing 101 people and injuring 88.
+Trainset 51, operating the ICE 884 Wilhelm Conrad Röntgen service from Munich to Hamburg, derailed at 200 km/h (124 mph), killing 101 people and injuring 88.
 It remains the world's worst high-speed rail disaster.